Top 10 Strange and Bizarre Paintings

 For every picturesque painting, there is at least one strange and bizarre counterpart.
 We usually gloss over the oddities, because, well, they’re just weird.
 It’s almost like being the weird kid in middle school; you get put in your “box” and people peek in but don’t ask too many questions – that is if they dare to get close.
 Today, we’re going to dive, headfirst, into that box!
-So, strap in as we take a look at the top ten strange and bizarre paintings.
+So, strap in as we take a look at the top 10 strange paintings.

 1. The Garden of Earthly Delights